falldowngoboone/falldowngoboone-com/src/blog/10-interesting-books-for-developers/index.md

 - *The Pragmatic Programmer: Your Journey To Mastery*, Dave Thomas and Andy Hunt

     This is the other Pragmatic Programmer book.
 I believe this book should be required reading for all developers.
 Some of the concepts in this book have helped shaped my mental model of code and have helped me grow in my ability to communicate effectively with code.
-I recommend the new 20th anniversary edition.
+I recommend the new 20th-anniversary edition.

 - *Refactoring: Improving the Design of Existing Code*, Martin Fowler